Giesmi/depthboot-repos/README.md

 # depthboot-repos
-Script to add the depthboot repos on existing installs
+Script to add the depthboot repos on existing installs before the official script comes out